WenXin20/PokemobsRemodeled/README.md

 # Pokemobs Remodeled

- A Pokécube AIO resource pack to provide pokémobs with vanilla models and textures.
+ A very, very WIP resource pack for Pokécube AIO to provide pokémobs with vanilla models and textures.

 # Contributors